Greek tomb at Amphipolis is 'important discovery'

 There has been widespread speculation that a prominent figure in ancient Macedonia may have been buried at Kasta hill, 600km (370 miles) north of Athens.

-The burial mound is 497m (1,600ft) long and constructed with marble imported from the nearby island of Thassos and there are suggestions it was built by the renowned architect, Dinocrates, who was a friend of Alexander's.
+The burial mound is 497m (1,600ft) in circumference and constructed with marble imported from the nearby island of Thassos and there are suggestions it was built by the renowned architect, Dinocrates, who was a friend of Alexander's.

 Ms Peristeri has in the past spoken of key historic events in the area involving some of Alexander's generals.